YoussefMoHlemyAlpha/Resume-ATS-Tracking-System/README.md

 ## 📊 Automated Applicant Tracking System (ATS) Resume Analyzer

 This project allows users to upload their resumes (PDF) and compare them against a job description.
-It leverages a Flan-T5 large model to evaluate resumes, detect missing keywords, and estimate a match percentage.
+It leverages a Gemini 2.5 pro model to evaluate resumes, detect missing keywords, and estimate a match percentage.

 ### Features